McTavishLab/mctavishlab.github.io/people.md

     * Josue Duque \\
     <img src="/assets/Josue.jpg" alt="Josue" style="width: 200px;"/><br>

         Josue is a first year graduate student in Quantitative and Systems Biology program.
-He is interested broadly in the leveraging and development of computational tools and omics datasets to investigate the evolutionary and ecological undercurrents driving and constraining variation.
+He is interested broadly in the leveraging and development of computational tools and omics data sets to investigate the evolutionary undercurrents driving and constraining variation.

 ## Undergraduate students